2013–14 Sheffield Wednesday F.C. season: August

-On the day before the first game of the season, Sheffield Wednesday signed central defender Kamil Zayatte on a free transfer on a two-year-long contract.
-Zayatte had been on trial with the Owls throughout pre-season and impressed enough to earn himself a deal.
+On the day before the first game of the season, Sheffield Wednesday signed central defender Kamil Zayatte, who had been on trial with the Owls throughout pre-season, on a free transfer on a two-year-long contract.
 Later on that same day and Wednesday winger Danny Mayor went out on loan to League Two side Bury for the entire season.
-On Saturday 3 August, the first day of the season, Sheffield Wednesday couldn't really ask for harder opponents on the first day with Queens Park Rangers being favourites for promotion and having a high quality in-depth squad with most players being used to playing in the Premier League.
+Sheffield Wednesday opened their championship campaign on Saturday 3 August away to promotion favourites Queens Park Rangers.
 Manager Dave Jones gave débuts to new signings Kamil Zayatte and Atdhe Nuhiu, who both had just managed to gain international clearance before the game.
 The game kicked off at Loftus Road in front of a full house and Rangers were soon on the upper hand with Andrew Johnson having an effort from distance just go wide and volley well saved as well.
 Once the game settled down, Wednesday got their fair share of chances with Atdhe Nuhiu's volley and shot inside the box being saved and going wide respectively.
 Then on nineteen-minutes Nuhiu wiggled his way out of two defenders' challenges cut inside and hit a shot that sailed into the bottom corner, giving the Owls the lead and a début goal for the 6-foot 6-inch striker Atdhe Nuhiu.
 Although the game continued to be evenly matched, Rangers were the ones who were creating the chances.
 Junior Hoilett got his shot over the bar from close range and then Bobby Zamora was denied by a save from Chris Kirkland.
 Soon after, a long ball by David Prutton over the top sent Michail Antonio through on goal, who was clipped from behind by the opposing defender in the box, but the referee waved away the penalty claims.
 If a penalty had been given, it would surely have been a red card as well as the opposing defender was the last man.
 Two minutes later when QPR gained a corner and took it quickly, Sheffield Wednesday were asleep and not aware of the danger, Junior Hoilett cut inside, took a shot that was going wide until the ball was passed into the net by Nedum Onuoha to put the game level.
 After the goal Queens Park Rangers had the momentum and the Owls were just looking to hang on for five minutes until half-time.
 However, three minutes later a Joey Barton header was saved by Kirkland and the rebound was volleyed in by Andrew Johnson, and the Owls were behind.
 Dave Jones was very frustrated at half-time, and in the second half, Hoilett continued to run riot and had another opportunity excellently saved by Chris Kirkland.
 Soon after, Jermaine Johnson and Michail Antonio found themselves two-on-one when the Owls pounced on the counter-attack, and when the ball was slid to Antonio with the goal gaping at his mercy he hit the ball over the bar.
 Then substitute Jacques Maghoma (also making his début) was taken down in the box by Joey Barton (who had just been booked), the referee stopped play but only to book Maghoma for diving.
 Replays revealed that the penalty should have been given with Barton being sent off in a result of this.
 Then to add to Maghoma and Wednesday's woes, he went on to hit the post.
 The first game of the season ended in a 2–1 loss against the promotion favourites.